Ramazantk3/Product-Filtering-Website/README.md

 # What's Important In This Code?
 - ### Styling is done by using Tailwind.css so there is no styles.css file but everything in the classes of html tags.
 - ### This code contains advanced Javascript methods like forEach,map,trim,filter,document.createElement,appendChild,classList,contains and event listeners.
-- ### To change display hidden class of Tailwind.css added and removed
+- ### To change display, 'hidden' class of Tailwind.css added and removed.